asteyven/SET08103-base/units/unit04/unit04b.md

 - a **Doing** column which contains cards currently being worked on.
 - a **Done** column which contains cards where the work is completed.

 These three columns are a simple **value stream**.
-We introduced value streams in [Lecture 04 on Lean Software Development](../lecture04).
+We introduced value streams in [Unit 2b on Lean Software Development](../unit02/unit02b.md).
 An example value stream is below:

 <p><a href="https://commons.wikimedia.org/wiki/File:ValueStreamMapParts.png#/media/File:ValueStreamMapParts.png"><img src="https://upload.wikimedia.org/wikipedia/commons/9/99/ValueStreamMapParts.png" alt="ValueStreamMapParts.png" height="415" width="640"></a><br>By <a href="//commons.wikimedia.org/w/index.php?title=User:DanielPenfield&amp;action=edit&amp;redlink=1" class="new" title="User:DanielPenfield (page does not exist)">DanielPenfield</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by-sa/3.0" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=28553995">Link</a></p>
 Here, our columns would be *Process A*, *Process B*, *Process C*, and *Shipping*.
 Remember the roots of Kanban from manufacturing.
 The cards will be pulled through the system based on capacity and need.
 The aim with a Kanban board is to simulate a value stream.
 Below is a more detailed Kanban board.